 Hormonal contraceptives throw a crank in the gears by suppressing the HPA axis’ secretion of the two hormones that trigger ovulation and a woman’s production of estrogen and progesterone.
 When a woman takes a hormonal contraceptive, these two hormones — luteinizing hormone [LH] and follicular stimulating hormone [FSH], do not get secreted, and the surge in LH production that should occur mid-menstrual cycle does not occur.
 All of this is what triggers ovulation, so ovulation doesn’t occur, and no estrogen and progesterone get produced.

-Hormonal contraceptives may increase a woman’s risk for postmenopausal osteoporosis
+Hormonal contraceptives may increase a woman’s risk for severely weak bones in postmenopause

 Whether such losses increase the risk of fractures later in life is still said to be unclear.
 Despite the fact that a young woman’s loss rather than gain in bone mineral density (BMD), which studies show happens in the spine, hip and wrist, surely adds to her age-related decline in bone mass, increasing her risk of fracture in these areas.